manngo/srcset.js/README.md

 Currently, this is limited to screen width.
 The next version will include screen resolution, once I work out the most practical way to do this cross-browser.

+You can download the latest version [here](https://github.com/manngo/srcset/releases/latest) …

 Usage
 -----